phalcon/documentation/docs/routing.md

 | `name`       | The name for the route                         | `@Route('/api/products', name='get-products')`                      |
 | `paths`      | Paths array for the route                      | `@Route('/invoices/view/{id}/{slug}', paths={module='backend'})`    |

-If you are using modules in your application, it is better use the `addModuleResource()` method:
+If you are using modules in your application, it is better to use the `addModuleResource()` method:

 ```php
 <?php